TedwardCz/WindRoller/README.md

-Be advised, EVERYTHING besides this singular line in this singular file was made by Winddsurf with absolutely no code written.
+Be advised, EVERYTHING besides this singular line in this singular file was made by Winddsurf with absolutely no code written by a human.

 # WindRoller